Yale School of Medicine: Education

 Yale School of Medicine educates future leaders in medicine and biomedical science.
 Since 1839, medical students have written a thesis based on original research, reflecting that the scientific process of investigation, observation, interpretation of data, and critical evaluation of literature are fundamental to the practice of medicine.

 Many medical students take a tuition-free fifth year to pursue additional study, conducting in-depth research or exploring clinical electives and sub-internships.
 A significant number are awarded fifth-year research fellowships and earn the Master of Health Science degree.

 Each year, approximately 20 students enroll in the school’s MD-PhD Program, one of the original Medical Scientist Training Programs established and funded by the National Institutes of Health (NIH).
 Graduate students in the combined program in the Biomedical and Biological Sciences earn a PhD degree through the Faculty of Arts and Sciences.
 YSM residents, fellows, and faculty, as well as individuals from other institutions, can earn a two-year Master of Health Science degree.
 The Yale School of Medicine also offers joint degree programs with other professional schools, including Public Health, Law, Management, Engineering & Applied Science, and Divinity.

-YSM’s campus-based Physician Associate (PA) Program, one of the oldest PA programs in the country, trains students to become compassionate, high-quality, patient-centered PAs.
+YSM’s campus-based Physician Associate (PA) Program, trains students to become patient-centered PAs.